-A substitution of trustee and full reconveyance documents help facilitate the release of a mortgage lien from your home or other real estate.
-The full reconveyance document releases your mortgage lender's lien from your property and reconveys your property to you, free and clear from the mortgage.
-The substitution of trustee gives the person signing the full reconveyance the authority to actually reconvey the property and release the mortgage lien.
+The substitution of trustee and full reconveyance document help facilitate the release of a mortgage lien from your home or other real property.
+The full reconveyance document releases your mortgage lender's lien from your property.
+At that point, you own the property free and clear from the mortgage.
+The substitution of trustee gives the mortgage conveyance trustee (the person signing the full reconveyance document) legal authority to release the mortgage lien.

 Both the substitution of trustee and the full reconveyance will include a legal description of your property.
 It is a good idea to verify that the legal description in the substitution of trustee matches the legal description in the full reconveyance.
 Even more important, make sure both descriptions match the legal description in the original deed of trust that you signed with the mortgage lender.

 Verify Recording of Mortgage Release Documents

 Many state laws provide that a full reconveyance and the accompanying substitution of trustee documents are ineffective unless they are recorded in the local county property records.
 Recording means filing a signed copy of the documents in the public records.
 Recording requires a small fee.
 After recording, a recording stamp will appear in the top right corner of the first page of each document.
 The recording stamp identifies the date of recording and the public record entry number.
 If your documents do not have this recording stamp, then you need to take them to the local county land records office for recording.